Translate

 Storm watching on the Southwest coast of Portugal

-We have visited friends in Lagos on Portugal's Algarve coast.
-The time spent with our friends was great, but now it is time to get back to nature.
-We have not visited the west coast of Portugal for some years.
-A quick stop at Cabo de Sao Vicente.
+We visited friends in Lagos on Portugal's Algarve coast but are now heading for Portugal's Southwest coast.
+The time spent with our friends was great, but now it is time to return to nature.
+We last visited the west coast of Portugal some years ago, making a quick stop at Cabo de Sao Vicente.
 The Romans called it Promontorium Sarum and believed the sun sank into the sea beyond here each night.
 Imagine the water temperature!
-That is not exactly what Linda said on testing her toes!
+That is not precisely what Linda said when testing her toes!

 At the lighthouse, we feel the full power of those strong Atlantic winds,